Lecturing and Presenting in Engineering

 While research has established that learning is an effortful process, which requires students to process information, classroom practices in science and engineering have yet to undergo the transformation necessary to make active and collaborative learning the norm.

-This course offers an opportunity to discover and practice effective research-supported strategies for lecturing and presenting in science and engineering.
-We will focus on techniques that enable students to effectively transfer their skills into practice, that address challenges inherent to different audiences and differences within audiences, and that make effective use of high tech or low tech presentation tools.
+This course offers an opportunity to discover and practice effective research-supported strategies for teaching and presenting in science and engineering.
+We focus on techniques that enable students to engage in disciplinary thinking, effectively transfer their skills into practice, address challenges inherent to different audiences and differences within audiences, make effective use of high tech or low tech presentation tools.

 The goals of this course are:

-- To present research-informed strategies for presenting and explaining in science and engineering.
+• To present research-informed strategies for teaching and presenting in science and engineering.

 This course focuses on lecturing in higher education, and does not lead to a recognized teaching qualification for primary or post-primary schools.